06 June, 2018 | (01 hr)

 Stephanie Mooij is a final year doctoral researcher at the Smith School of Enterprise and the Environment, Oxford University.
 Her research is focused on the drivers and bottlenecks to responsible investment at different levels of the investment chain.
 Prior to starting her ...Full Bio

 Anuj Saush leads the sustainability research practice for the Sustainability Centre in Europe.
 He started his career as an environmental consultant, focusing on strategy, innovation, and compliance, and then transitioned into corporate susta...Full Bio

 Dr. Uwe G. Schulte

-Uwe Schulte is the leader of The Conference Board Global Sustainability Centre.
-He is also program director for the China as well as the Europe Corporate Responsibility and Sustainability Council at The Conference Board.
+Dr. Uwe G. Schulte is Leader, Global Sustainability Centre, and Program Director for the China as well as the Europe Corporate Responsibility and Sustainability Council at The Conference Board.

-Schulte was executive director of the INSEAD Social Innovation...Full Bio
+Schulte was executive director of the INSEAD Social Innovation Centre and spent most of his pro...Full Bio